 We are selling American depositary shares, or ADSs.
-Each ADS represents one ordinary share, par value US\$0.0001 per share.
+Each ADS represents of our ordinary shares, par value US\$0.0001 per share.

 This is an initial public offering in the United States of Belite Bio, Inc, a Cayman Islands exempted holding company with headquarters in San Diego, California and operations in the United States and Australia.